WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 @Result[1-7] | Refers to the result of a processed ability, which will be cast to a role if possible.
 @ActionResult | Refers to the result of an action in `On Action` and variants.
 @VisitParameter | Refers to a parameter in a visit in `On Visited`.
+@SecondVisitParameter | Refers to a second parameter in a visit in `On Visited`.
 @Option | Refers to the chosen option of a choice, though this will be an option type it will be cast to a role if possible.
 @Selection | Refers to a selection submitted by a player through a prompt.
 @SecondarySelection | Refers to a selection submitted by a player through a prompt.